codelion/gramtest/README.md

 This tool allows you to generate test cases based on arbitrary user defined grammars.
 The input grammar is given in BNF notation.
 Potential applications include fuzzing and automated testing.

 ## Instructions
 We use maven as our build tool.
-When you compile the project using maven it will generate a single Jar, that can be run from the command line as follows:
+When you compile the project using maven (`mvn clean package`) it will generate a single all dependencies Jar, that can be run from the command line as follows:

 `java -jar gramtest.jar -file grammar.bnf`